cp-algorithms/cp-algorithms/src/algebra/polynomial.md

 Thus, knowing how to invert polynomials and how to compute $F(Q_k)$, we can find $n$ coefficients of $P$ with the complexity $$T(n) = T(n/2) + f(n),$$ where $f(n)$ is the time needed to compute $F(Q_k)$ and $F'(Q_k)^{-1}$ which is usually $O(n \log n)$.

-The iterative rule above is known in numerical analysis as [Newthon's method](https://en.wikipedia.org/wiki/Newton%27s_method).
+The iterative rule above is known in numerical analysis as [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method).

 #### Hensel's lemma